mailsquad/website/generator/en/content/features/index.md

                     </div>
                     <h3>GOOGLE ANALYTICS</h3>
                 </div>
-                <p>With our easy one click integration you can mesure ROI by tracking sales and conversions from your website.</p>
+                <p>With our easy one click integration, you can mesure ROI by tracking sales and conversions from your website.</p>
             </div>
         </div>
     </div>